Pranjal9661/Pranjal9661/README.md

 - 👋 Hi, I’m Pranjal
-- 👀 I’m interested in Web Development
+- 👀 I’m a Full Stack Developer.
-- 🌱 I’m currently learning Javascript and ReactJs.
+- 🌱 I’m currently exploring Web Development.
 - 💞️ I have decent knowledge of Java,C,C++,Python,HTML,CSS ,Unix and MySQL.
 - 📫 Reach me on pranjalupadhyay007@gmail.com if you want to collaborate on Projects of Web Developmenat.